 of 2008.
 During the course of that year, it received $97 billion in revenues and earned $6.4 billion in net income.
 It currently maintains a debt to EBITDA ratio of 2.7x and an ‘A’ credit rating with the rating agency Standard & Poor’s.

 Frontier is primarily a provider of wireline telephone and high-speed internet services provided to rural markets.
 It ended 2008 with $6.9 billion in assets and total long term debt, liabilities, and deferred credits of $6.4 billion.
 It received revenues of $569 million and earned $46 million in net income.
 As of June 30, 2009, Frontier maintained a debt to EBITDA ratio of 4.6x, which is expected to decline to 3.0x on a pro forma basis following the merger.
-Standard & Poor’s currently rates Frontier’s senior unsecured notes as “B”.
+Standard & Poor’s currently rates Frontier’s senior unsecured notes as “BB”.

 If the merger is approved, Verizon NW will be owned by a company with less diversified operations, a smaller asset base, smaller earnings, and a lower credit rating.
 As a result, the operating company will face greater expense and greater difficulty raising capital.